 The Diploma Supplement is an official document accompanying the diploma of higher education.
 Both documents are to be issued by the Norwegian higher education institutions to all their graduates.
 The DS gives a supplementary description of the obtained qualification.

-The Diploma Supplement is useful when applying for jobs or recognition of qualifications, as well as in connection with further studies abroad.
+The Diploma Supplement (DS) is useful when applying for jobs or recognition of qualifications, as well as in connection with further studies abroad.
 Please note that the DS is only a supplement to the diploma, concerning one specific degree obtained by one individual graduate, which is valid only together with the specific diploma.

 What information is in the DS?

 The Norwegian DS follows the international standardised model, which is divided into eight sections.
 The Norwegian common template for the diploma and Diploma Supplement was developed by a working Group under the Norwegian Association of Higher Education Institutions (UHR).
-The Transcript of Records has lately been incorporated in the Diploma Supplement’s template under Section 4.
+The Transcript of Records has been incorporated in the Diploma Supplement’s template under Section 4.